inferless/SDXL-Lightning/README.md

 # SDXL Lightning
 This is a SDXL Lightning template you can use to import your model on Inferless Platform.
+SDXL-Lightning is a lightning-fast text-to-image generation model.
+It can generate high-quality 1024px images in a few steps.

 ---
 ## Prerequisites